 The first step is checking out the codebase using GitHub’s <code>checkout<code> action.
 Then, we install our dependencies.
 Since we’re using fastlane, which is a Ruby gem, we’ll define a Ruby environment with the option <code>bundler-cache: true<code>, which will automatically run <code>bundle install<code> and cache installed gems. <code>bundle install<code> will install fastlane and any other Ruby dependencies in your project.

-Next, we’ll need to import our distribution code signing certificate into the machine’s keychain.
-We’ll do this using an open source GitHub action called “import-codesign-certs”, and passing in our base64-encoded App Store distribution code signing certificate (and its corresponding password) which are stored in GitHub’s repository secrets.
-This will allow us to properly sign the build we’ll be creating in the next step.
+Next, we’ll need to load our distribution code signing certificate into a file so we can pass it into fastlane's <code>import_certificates<code> action.
+We’ll do this using a simple bash command that takes our base64-encoded App Store distribution code signing certificate which is stored in GitHub’s repository secrets, decodes them, and adds their contents to a new file in the current directory called <code>signing-cert.p12<code>.
+We'll pass this file path to fastlane via an environment variable, which will allow us to properly sign the build we’ll be creating in the next step.

-Finally, we can call our main fastlane action, “build_upload_testflight”, passing in the required ASC API key information (also stored in GitHub’s repository secrets), and the keychain path where the signing certificate was stored in the previous step.
+Finally, we can call our main fastlane action, “build_upload_testflight”, passing in the required ASC API key information (also stored in GitHub’s repository secrets), and the path of the signing certificate we decoded in the previous step.
 Our fastlane action will take care of downloading the necessary provisioning profiles, updating the build number, building the app, and uploading the resulting <code>.ipa<code> to TestFlight.

 The last step in the workflow uploads the produced artifacts (the <code>.ipa<code> file and its associated dSYM files) so they can be viewed in GitHub as part of the workflow.
 If you don’t have any use for the build’s artifacts, you can remove this step from the workflow.

 Now, you can commit and push up your newly created GitHub workflow file.
 It’ll show up on your repo under the “Actions” tab.